Twitter faces more heat as FIRs registered for depicting distorted India map, allowing child sexual abuse material | Law-Order

 Meanwhile, the Uttar Pradesh police has moved the Supreme Court against an order of the Karnataka High Court restraining it from taking coercive action against Maheshwari in the Ghaziabad case.

-The Twitter India Managing Director, who lives in Bengaluru, was issued notice by the Ghaziabad Police on June 21 and asked to report at its Loni Border police station at 10.30 Am on June 24 to get his statement recorded in the case.
+The Twitter India Managing Director, who lives in Bengaluru, was issued a notice by the Ghaziabad Police on June 21 and asked to report at its Loni Border police station at 10.30 AM on June 24 to get his statement recorded in the case.

 He moved the high court, which on June 24 gave him relief from any coercive action and said that the investigators can examine him through virtual mode.